minako-ph/clasp-ts-template/README.md

  sheet.getSheetByName('name').getRange(2,3).setValue('value');
 ```

-# Run script from local machine
+# Run a script from the local machine

 - Set up a **Project ID**.